Wankowicz-Lab/wankowicz-lab.github.io/join/index.md

 group: join
 ---

-# Join the Fraser Lab
+# Join the Wankowicz Lab
 Our lab welcomes applicants from any race, ethnicity, religion, national origin, gender identity, gender expression, caregiver and family commitments, political affiliation, sexual orientation, and eligible age or disability status.
 Furthermore, we are committed to maintaining a supportive and collaborative lab environment.

+Send Dr. Wankowicz an <a href="mailto:stephanie.wankowicz@vanderbilt.edu">email</a> with your CV and specifying the area(s) of the lab you are interested in working in. <br>

 ##### Read more about [our lab compact and philosophy.](/philosophy/)

 We are always in the market for motivated and talented people, even if we do not have an open position currently advertised.
 We are interested in engaging with you in a conversation about your scientific background and goals for your future career (in academia, industry, or other ventures).
 We strive to provide excellent training across a wide range of computational and experimental techniques.
 If interested please send your CV/Resume to [Dr. James Fraser](/contact).